 - Non-PPR Auction Values — Our suggested Auction Values for standard leagues.
 Players with less upside in the passing game will show better in these rankings.

-- Top 300 for DraftKings Best Ball — DraftKings unveiled four Best Ball tournaments in August.
-Our experts created a Top 300 list to help you with DK’s format.
+- Top 300 for DraftKings Best Ball — DraftKings unveiled their best ball product a few seasons ago.
+Our experts created a Top-300 list to help you with DK’s format for 2023.

-- FFPC Rankings — FFPC leagues feature TE-premium scoring, just two starting WR spots and two flex spots.
+- FFPC Managed — FFPC leagues feature TE-premium scoring, just two starting WR spots, and two flex spots.

 We’ve aggregated Average Draft Position (ADP) reports from the most important markets.
 Use this data to understand how your rankings differ from the market, so you can construct a draft strategy.